tchentchen/Ellie/README.md

 ##Demo
 [![Preview image](https://github.com/camporez/Thinny/raw/master/preview.jpg)](http://ghost-camporez.rhcloud.com)
 The above image is a preview of how Thinny looks now.
-Things **will** change until the final version.
+Some things **will** change until the final version.
 A live demo is available [here](http://ghost-camporez.rhcloud.com).

 ##Instalation